Pegeia: Overview

 The town's name is said to derive from the Latin word Baia ("Bay") due to its close proximity to Coral Bay, which served as a natural dock for Ancient Egyptian cargo vessels.
 The village was first settled by Venetians during the era of Venetian Cyprus which began in 1489, probably by merchant sailors and/or sailors of the Venetian fleet in conflict with the Ottoman Empire over rule of Cyprus.
 The beginning of Ottoman Cyprus in 1571 saw the relationship between the Eastern Orthodox and the Ottomans healthier than in comparison with the Catholic and Ottomans, resulting in many of the Venetian settlements on the island such as Pegeia assimilating into the Greek Cypriot and Orthodox Christian way of life.

 In the past, villagers had to collect their water from the local spring (the "vrisi").
 It was here that everyone met, especially the young men of the village, who would congregate to watch the young women collecting water in their red clay pitchers.
 Local folklore stated that drinking from the spring made girls beautiful, and several songs were written about it, one of which ("Spring of Pegeia Woman") is still sung today.
 The spring is still visible but is now seldom visited except by newlyweds, as a great number of wedding ceremonies are conducted nearby.

 The local variety of the Cypriot Greek dialect in this region is notable for its melodic and fluctuating tone, resembling an Italian way of speech more than a Cypriot one, which is even more noticeable amongst older people.

 The town's former football team, APOP Kinyras Peyias FC, played in the Cypriot First Division but dissolved after bankruptcy in 2012.
 Its current football team is Peyia 2014, which competes in the Cypriot Second Division.

 Pegeia is home to a notably large percentage of British people and a growing number of holiday homes and apartments.
 It has a town hall, church, and police station alongside several small bakeries, bank branches, butchers, cafés, restaurants, and shops.
 It also has a local fish market and a large Phillipos supermarket.
 Due to its hillside location, many parts of the town offer views over Coral Bay and Paphos.
 It covers a large area, stretching from the Pegeia Forest on the hills above the town in the north to the Mediterranean Sea in the south, and from the Akamas Peninsula in the west to Coral Bay in the east.

 In popular culture

 Pegeia received mainstream media attention in 2019 when Colombian singer Shakira and Spanish footballer Gerard Piqué, who were in a relationship at the time, purchased a villa in the region together.

 The romantic comedy Find Me Falling (2024), which became the first Cypriot production to premiere on Netflix, was filmed largely in the town.

-The 2026 Candidates Tournament, the chess tournament that will determine the challenger for the World Chess Championship, will be held at Pegeia's Cap St Georges Hotel and Resort between 28 March and 16 April 2026.
+The 2026 Candidates Tournament, which determined the challenger for the World Chess Championship, was held at Pegeia's Cap St Georges Hotel and Resort between 28 March and 16 April 2026.